 Professor Schuster is also chair of the Particle Physics & Astrophysics department at Stanford’s SLAC National Accelerator Laboratory.

-Associate Professor, Particle Physics and Astrophysics
+Professor, Particle Physics and Astrophysics

 Department Chair, Particle Physics & Astrophysics (2020 - Present)